 Making transitions to a new role can bring out mixed emotions.
-Some feel excited and ready for the next project, while others struggle with letting go.
-Each transition will be a unique situation, but there are a few things that you can do to make it a positive experience.
+Some feel excited and ready for the next project, while others struggle with letting go of their statement of work (SOW).
+Each transition is a unique situation, but there are a few things that you can do to make it a positive experience.

-Keep a positive mindset
+Keep a positive mindset.